PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 # Asarah gives Boltac confidence to be king #

+>I can't be a king, I'm not noble.

+>We'll, if you can't be a king, then we are doomed, simply doomed to have men like him rule over us -- YOu are cheap, I will give you that Mr. Boltac.

 "You might not be able to be a King Mr. Boltac, but I could definitely be a Queen."